Dr. Deepak Gupta (Child and Adolescent Psychiatrist, MD, DNB, DCAP (London, UK)

 - Repeated Behaviour – Kids with autism develop a few specific interests, which they keep doing repeatedly.
 You will be able to see it with toys, they will line them up in a straight line or instead of playing with toys, they may keep playing parts of the toys or they keep looking at moving things such as fans, etc. They are attracted towards a few particular things/activities.

 - Sensory Issues – Kids with autism have problems with sounds.
 They get easily irritated with loud noises, keep smelling things or keep moving things.
 When they are irritated, they will either cover their ears, keep smelling things or put things in their mouth, etc.

-Whether the child is a year old, 2 years or maybe more, if these symptoms are there at any age, we need to go for immediate consultation.
+Whether the child is a year old, 2 years, or maybe more, if these symptoms are there at any age, we need to go for an immediate consultation.